Efficient Fraud Detection Using Deep Boosting Decision Trees: Deep boosting decision trees for fraud detection

 \subsection{Construction of Soft Decision Tree}

-We build soft decision tree (SDT) as a binary tree structure, and to improve its representation and generalization, we build each node in SDT as a neural network.
+We build soft decision tree (SDT) as a binary tree structure, and to improve its representation and generalization, we build each node in SDT as a multilayer perceptron with several hidden layers.
 All nodes of a decision tree can be divided into two types: inner nodes and leaf nodes.